Kerala State Election Commission: Composition

 Sri A.Shajahan IAS, is the Chief Election Commissioner of Kerala State Election Commission.
 His period of service will be 5 years or attaining an age of 65 years whichever is earlier.

+Election machinery

+At the district level, the District Collector is designated as the District Election Officer (DEO) for conducting elections to local self-government institutions (LSGIs).
+The Deputy Collector (Election) functions as the Assistant District Election Officer (ADEO), assisting the DEO in all election-related responsibilities.

+The District Collector also acts as the Returning Officer for District Panchayat elections.

+Officers from the Local Self Government Department and other officials from various government departments will assist the State Election Commission for the conduction of the Election.
+The commission Authorize such officers to various duties.

 Constitutional Requirements

 Kerala State Election Commission was formed after amendment of Constitution with 73rd and 74th declaration.
 State Election Commissions were formed as per Article 243K of the Constitution, similar to setting up of Election commission of India as per Article 324.